BioPhoton/Ionic-Angular-Headless-Drupal-Demo/README.md

 This cookie is used to validate the session on drupal when doing a authenticated request Angularjs *does not* automatically save cookies and use them when doing requests Therefore on login we need to save the cookie and use it when doing requests.
-*Chrome does this automatically, it’s for Safari and Firefox and for iPhones
+*Chrome does this automatically, itâ€™s for Safari and Firefox and for iPhones

 Tokens
-Drupal requires us to send a header with the token.
-I’m not 100% sure yet about whether we need a new token each time.